 Dr. Silver is a Fellow of the National Academy of Public Administration and a member of the Council on Foreign Relations.

-C. Stewart Verdery, Jr. is CEO and founder of the bipartisan advocacy firm Monument Advocacy.
+C. Stewart Verdery Jr. is founder of the bipartisan advocacy firm Monument Advocacy.
 Previously, he was the first Assistant Secretary for Policy and Planning at the U.S. Department of Homeland Security (DHS), a position he held from 2003 to 2005 following his unanimous confirmation by the Senate.

 At the DHS Border and Transportation Security Directorate, Mr. Verdery oversaw U.S. Customs and Border Protection, U.S. Immigration and Customs Enforcement, and the Transportation Security Administration, and led efforts to develop and implement policies related to immigration, visas, and travel facilitation; cargo security and international trade; transportation security; and law enforcement.
 He worked extensively with foreign governments, testified frequently before Congress, and represented the agency publicly on a diverse set of issues.
 He also chaired official government advisory committees on international trade and tourism and served on the President’s Advisory Committee to Protect Americans’ Civil Liberties.